yuvipanda/jupyterhub-multicluster-kubespawner/README.md

 `patches` is a dictionary, where the key is used just for sorting and the value is a string that should be a valid YAML object when parsed after template substitution.
-Objects are merged based on the value for `kind` and `metadata.name` keys in the YAML.
+Resources are merged based on the value for `kind` and `metadata.name` keys in the YAML.
 `kubectl` knows when to add items to a list or merge their properties on appropriate attributes.